cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-(blobless).md

 1. Your device should now be supervised
     - You can check by going into the settings app, where a message should be present at the top indicating so.
 If there isn't, attempt to reinstall `SupervisedEnabler`
 1. Once you're back into your device, navigate to this webpage
-1. Tap the following link and install the [Beta Profile](https://cydia.ichitaso.com/no-ota15.mobileconfig)
 1. Tap a version below to install its respective update profile:
     - [14.8](/assets/files/delay_14_8_alternate.mobileconfig)
     - [15.0.2](/assets/files/delay_15_0_2.mobileconfig)